A Guide to Using Respectful and Inclusive Language and Terminology

 Recognising currency and continuity

-European colonisation is very recent compared to Aboriginal and Torres Strait Islander peoples’ presence on, and connection with, Country.
+Colonisation is very recent compared to Aboriginal and Torres Strait Islander peoples’ continued presence on, and connection with, Country.
 The reconciliation movement is even more recent.

 Further guidance